destel/rill/README.md

 	// The string to search for in the downloaded files needle := []byte("26")

-	// Generate a stream of URLs from http://example.com/file-0.txt to http://example.com/file-999.txt urls := make(chan rill.Try[string])
+	// Manually generate a stream of URLs from http://example.com/file-0.txt to http://example.com/file-999.txt urls := make(chan rill.Try[string])
 	go func() {
 		defer close(urls)